 The Board also has overall responsibility for control and supervision.
 It produces an annual plan for its work with objectives, strategy and implementation.
-This is supported by a 3-year forecast plan or budget, which is updated on a quarterly basis during Board meetings.
+This is supported by a 2-3-year forecast plan or budget, which is updated on a quarterly basis during Board meetings.
 During Board meetings decisions are taken and tasks are delegated to the Executive Management.
 The Board discusses all matters relating to the Group's activities which are of significant importance or of a special character.

 The duties and responsibilities of the Board are dictated by applicable legislation, the parent Company's articles of association, and mandates and instructions adopted by the general meeting.
 The Board will exercise supervision to ensure that the Group meets its business goals and manages risk in a wise and satisfactory manner.
 The Board is responsible for appointing the chief executive.
-On 26 May, 2016, Mr. Kjetil Gronskag replaced Mr. Adrian Cristea as CEO of RomReal Group.
-Mr. Cristea is now Board member of RomReal's Romanian subsidiaries and operational core.

 The Chairman is responsible for ensuring that the work of the Board is conducted in an efficient and proper manner and in compliance with applicable legislation.
-During 2016 seven (7) Board meetings were conducted.
+During 2017 six (6) Board meetings were conducted.
 In addition to the Chairman, the Board has two independent chairs to lead the discussion on issues where the chair has a conflict of interest or is unable to attend.
+The Board carries out an annual assessment of its work prior to each Annual General Meeting.